U.S. critical infrastructure protection: National Infrastructure Assurance Plan / National Infrastructure Protection Plan

+The NIPP is structured to create partnerships between Government Coordinating Councils (GCC) from the public sector and Sector Coordinating Councils (SCC) from the private sector for the eighteen sectors DHS has identified as critical.

 For each of the identified major sectors of the critical infrastructure, the federal government appointed a Sector Liaison Official from a designated Lead Agency.
 A private sector counterpart, a Sector Coordinator, was also identified.
 Together, the two sector representatives, one federal government and one corporate, were responsible for developing a sector NIAP.

 In addition, each department and agency of the federal government was responsible for developing its own CIP plan for protecting its portion of the federal government's critical infrastructure.
 The federal department and agency plans were assimilated with the sector NIAPs to create one comprehensive National Infrastructure Assurance Plan.
 Additionally the national structure must ensure there is a national CIP program.
 This program includes responsibilities such as education and awareness, threat assessment and investigation, and research.